marcellerdelyi/personal-blog-eleventy/src/cv.md

 Jun 2021 – Present

   <li>Specialize in animation for offshore assembly visualizations using Blender and Unreal Engine </li>
-  <li>Assisted the internal team in setting up a collaborative environment with version control using Perforce, including setting up test servers on both Linux and Windows, and later deploying the production server with additional tools and documentation</li>
+  <li>Assisted the internal team in setting up a collaborative environment with version control using Perforce, including setting up test servers on both Linux and Windows, and later deploying the production server with additional tools</li>
   <li>Collaborated with internal team to write technical documentation of work processes</li>
   <li>Developed a script to automate the display of text data and animation in After Effects from a CSV file exported from Excel</li>
-  <li>Worked with internal engineering department to prepare CAD models for fabrication using AutoCad, Navisworks, internal tools, drawings and schematics</li>
+  <li>Worked with internal engineering department to prepare CAD models for fabrication using AutoCad and Navisworks</li>

 **Nord University**
 _Levanger, Trøndelag, Norway_